 - Athletic games; song of Ares and Aphrodite; songs of Troy

-- Encounter in Cyclops’ cave; Odysseus is cursed
+- Encounter in Polyphemus the Cyclops’ cave; Odysseus is cursed

-- The winds take Odysseus home and away again; Laestrygonians destroy most of the fleet; a year with Circe
+- Blown home and back; Laestrygonians destroy the fleet; a year with Circe

 - Odysseus talks to ghosts in the kingdom of the dead